 Many employers waste time and risk making mistakes using manual reconciliation.
-While you have the option of manual benefits reconciliation, businesses can save time and headaches by hiring a payroll partner to automate your benefits reconciliation process and determine what actions need to be taken to correct any errors.
+While you have the option of manual benefits reconciliation, businesses can save time and headaches by hiring a payroll partner to automate your benefits reconciliation process and determine what actions to take to correct any errors.

 Why is benefits reconciliation important?

 Benefits reconciliation shouldn’t be a throwaway chore.
-It’s a critical activity for your business to ensure that enrollments, payroll, and benefits invoices are accurate and allows you to scan for fraudulent activity to avoid financial inaccuracies.
+It’s critical for your business to ensure that enrollments, payroll, and benefits invoices are accurate.
+It also allows you to scan for fraudulent activity to avoid financial inaccuracies.
 By reconciling, you can catch errors in your business’s general ledger and fix them before they become more problematic.

 Ensuring reconciliation accuracy is also just as important.
-For example, some experts say that as many as 80% of medical bills in the U.S. contain errors, and for 25%-30% of those bills, the errors are significant.
+For example, some experts say2 that as many as 80% of medical bills in the U.S. contain errors.
+And, for 25%-30% of those bills, the errors are significant.
 The impact of this can include overpayments for billing errors, duplicate payments, and tax penalties.

-To mitigate these pitfalls, some businesses have turned to automated benefit reconciliation services or payroll software solutions.
-With these programs, reconciliation of carrier invoices, payroll data, and employee enrollments can be done quickly and easily and leave organizations more time to contribute elsewhere.
+Some businesses have turned to automated benefit reconciliation services or payroll software solutions to mitigate these pitfalls.
+With these programs, you can complete reconciliation of carrier invoices, payroll data, and employee enrollments quickly and easily, leaving you more time to contribute elsewhere.

 What are the different types of reconciliation?

 When you run a business, one error in your accounting books can result in incorrect bank statements and potential IRS audits.
 Comparing a reconciliation bill against another may not be your most exciting business responsibility.
-However, it’s an essential part of confirming the accuracy of your company’s accounts.
+However, it’s essential to confirm the accuracy of your company’s accounts.